vi4m/vi4m.github.io/_posts/2015-02-22-swift-vs-others.markdown

 ## Performance

-I run loop 30 times to be sure.
+I run loop 30 times.
 The results are mixed.
-Python is more than 30x slower than Swift!
-On the other hand, Swift and Go comes so close, it doesn't matter - but in this microbenchmark Swift was 60% faster than Go.
+CPython required 35x more time to finish the benchmark.
+Yes, it was 35 slower than Swift!
+On the other hand, Swift and Go comes so close, it doesn't matter - but in this particular microbenchmark Swift was 60% faster than Go.
 Pypy amazed my how performant it was - more than 5 times faster than ordinar CPython implementation.
 Wow.
-Unfortunatelly my favorite language - Python - sadly needed 34,5 times more than Swift, to finish the same program.
 The performance difference is so big, you can image, when swift/go finish the program in one day, and the CPython counterpart needs a *MONTH* to do the same thing.

 The run times for all implementations: